 A. We have ‘in-house’ supply staff, who are familiar with all of our programs, children and families, and work on a casual basis.
 When further coverage is needed, we contact an agency to book staff, and try to request individuals who have worked consistently in our centre.
 We create our own set of supply staff to familiarize our children and parents with.

 Q. What happens when a child is sick?

 A. If we notice your child is under-the-weather we will make a courtesy call to you.
 If your child is showing serious symptoms of ill health (fever, diarrhea, vomiting or an undiagnosed rash), we will call you immediately and request a pick-up, and may recommend you seek medical attention.
 Your child will be in our care, until your child is picked up.
 Children should be symptom-free for a period of 24 hrs before returning to the centre.
 Alternative periods of exclusion may apply and vary for communicable diseases.
 WOPC follows all recommendations and requirements of Public Health with regards to sanitary practices, in an effort to reduce the spread of infection.

 Q. Is your food prepared on site?
 Or catered?
 What kind of meals and snacks do you provide?

 A. We prepare our food straight from our kitchen.
-Maintenance of our kitchen is in accordance with Ministry of Health.
-Our cook of 19 years provides meals and snacks based on popularity of the children.
-We will cater to most dietary or allergy restrictions.
-Our menu is developed to meet the guidelines of the Child Care Early Years Act and the Canadian Food Guide.
+Maintenance of our kitchen is in accordance with Public Health.
+Our cook provides meals and snacks that are delicious and nutritious…and kid-approved!
+We can accommodate most dietary or allergy restrictions.
+Our menu is developed to meet the guidelines of the Child Care and Early Years Act, and Canada’s Food Guide.